hsumanto/rsa/doc/docker.md

 sudo docker run -d --name rsadb vpac/rsadb sudo docker run -d --name rsadata \
     -v your-rsa-config.xml:/var/src/rsa.xml \
+    -v $LARGE_DISK/storagepool:/var/lib/ndg/storagepool
+    -v $LARGE_DISK/pickup:/var/spool/ndg/pickup
     vpac/rsadata
 ```

+By default, Docker allows 10GB of space for each container.
+So for a test
+system, the `$LARGE_DISK` lines are optional.

 Then start a master, a worker and the web services.
 Multiple workers may be
 started.